The cat mew...and Factor X (Oedipus)

 And asking myself why he may not be, reveals another aspect of factor X.

 In Jungian theory, someone who defaults to an extroverted mode of Thinking accepts definitions because they are externally validated.
 Whilst someone in an introverted Thinking mode, asks themselves, does this construction of reality really accord with my perceptions, regardless of received opinion.
-Obviously, we all can use both modes - but during those sessions where Kit and I would talk, one of us was at war (I think) with introverted Thinking.
+We each use both modes, but we do have preference and habitual tendencies.

-And I'm going to explain why I think this.
+I believe that one of us was at war (prejudice is occurring, more than preference) with introverted thinking.
 Between his words as he talked about therapy I heard enough to understand why a part of him had sided with his father against himself, and this part of factor X meant that my introverted thinking mode was classified as contrariness

 Introverted thinking tends towards intuition.
 Introverted intuition prioritises the patterns and possibilities to be found in incoming information.
 Whilst extrovert thinking becomes sensing, a prioritisation of facts and concrete information.